exceljs/exceljs/README.md

 ##### Streaming XLSX Writer

-The streaming XLSX writer is available in the ExcelJS.stream.xlsx namespace.
+The streaming XLSX workbook writer is available in the ExcelJS.stream.xlsx namespace.

 The constructor takes an optional options object with the following fields: